Uptick in Pace of Wage Increases Likely by Early 2015

 said economist Kathryn Kobe, a consultant who maintains and helped develop Bloomberg

 BNA’s WTI database.
-Kobe said she expects annual pay increases to improve to be consistently above 2.0 percent this year, compared with a 1.9 percent gain in the second quarter reported by the Labor Department in its employment cost index.
+Kobe said she expects annual pay increases to improve to be consistently above 2.0 percent by early 2015, compared with a 1.9 percent gain in the second quarter reported by the Labor Department in its employment cost index.

-recent economic conditions, five of the WTI’s seven components contributed to the rise in the third-quarter index, while one factor was negative and one was neutral.
+recent economic conditions, six of the WTI’s seven components contributed to the rise in the third-quarter index, while one factor was negative.

-The next Wage Trend Indicator™ report will be released on Sept.
-17, 2014 (revised third quarter).
+The next Wage Trend Indicator™ report will be released on Oct.
+15, 2014 (final third quarter).

 For more information on the Wage Trend Indicator, call Bloomberg BNA at 800-372-1033.